lupguo/goimgrz/Readme.md

 ## Girls
-Girls is not girl, it just short for **Go Image Resize List**, It is used to resize network or local images
+Girls is not girl, it just short for **Go Image Resize List**, It is used for resize network or local images to specified size and destination

 ## Install
 ```
 go get -v github.com/tkstorm/girls
 ```

 ## Help